utiasDSL/safe-control-gym/walkthroughs/tutorial.md

 plot_from_logs(log_dir, plot_dir, window=3)
 ```
 Here, log_dir is the location of the stored logs which is automatically the logs directory of your output directory when you train.
 The plot_dir is where you want to plots stored. `plot_from_logs` will generate a plot for each stat in the logs.
 If you only want to plot certain stats, you can specify a fourth argument, keys.

+##### GP MPC Plotting

+The GP MPC approach has plotting capabilities to visualize the gaussian process in each dimension.
+To enable plotting for gp_mpc,

 ## Using configuration/override files